Lsarai23/Elections/README.md

 - See the results
 - See some statistics

-This project has a lot of errors of no validation of inputs, so I expect to be fixing them in the next days.🤦‍♂️ I've done it when I was at the beggining of my bachelor degree.
+This project has a lot of errors of no validation of inputs, so I expect to be fixing them in the next days.🤦‍♂️ <br>
+I've done it when I was at the beggining of my bachelor degree.

 <h3> Tools: